stosumarte/FreenectTD/README.md

 [Download the latest build from the releases tab](https://github.com/stosumarte/FreenectTD/releases/latest), unzip and copy `FreenectTD.plugin` to TouchDesigner's plugin folder, which is located at `/Users/<username>/Library/Application Support/Derivative/TouchDesigner099/Plugins`.

+⚠️ macOS may prevent the plugin from loading after download due to security quarantine flags.
+To fix this, open Terminal and run:

+`xattr -d -r com.apple.quarantine ~/Library/Application\ Support/Derivative/TouchDesigner099/Plugins/FreenectTD.plugin`

 Now, you should be able to run TouchDesigner and find FreenectTOP under the "Custom" OPs panel.

 ## Usage